 sudo apt-get install guakeCode language: Bash (bash)

 Now we also want Guake to start automatically the next time we reboot our system.
 For that, we enter:

 After you have rebooted your system, you can pull down Guake by pressing F12.

-If you want to know how to change the Pull Down from pressing F12 to Tilde, or Circumflex(^) and do other customizations, read this.
-I prefer Circumflex over F12 out of obvious reasons.
+If you want to know how to change the Pull Down from pressing F12 to Tilde or Circumflex(^) and do other customizations, read this.
+I prefer Circumflex over F12 out for obvious reasons.

-I have been using Atom and Sublime in the past, but since I started to learn web development, I switched over to Visual Studio Code.
-Visual Studio Code is quickly becoming the favorite choice of many developers when it comes to code editors, including myself.
+I have been using Atom and Sublime in the past, but since I started to learn web development, I have switched over to Visual Studio Code.
+Visual Studio Code quickly became the favorite choice of many developers when it came to code editors, including myself.

 I also started to use Visual Studio Code on Kali Linux for my Python code.
 Visual Studio Code stands out because of its extensive extension library.
 You can get extensions for almost anything you can think of.

 Gladly, it’s very easy to install Visual Studio Code on Kali.
 You’ll find a quick way of installing it below, but there is also a dedicated article on how to Install Visual Studio Code on Kali Linux (with Video) if you need more help.

 First, you need to download the VSCode deb package.
 This automatically installs the Visual Studio Code Apt repository, so we are able to update our Visual Studio Code editor.
 Choose the 64bit .deb package.

 First CD into your Downloads folder or wherever you have downloaded the file to: